dcoates83/Azure-Sky-Ragdolls/_posts/2023-03-27-we-are-a-proud-sponsor-of-calgary-cat-association-tica-calgary-kittens-and-blooms-cat-show-april-22-23-2023.md

 ---
 W﻿e are a proud ALL RING sponsor of the Calgary Cat Association TICA Kittens and Blooms Cat Show April 22 and April 23, 2023.

-C﻿ome down to the Southland Leisure Centre, 2000 Southland Drive SW, Calgary, Alberta
+C﻿ome down to the Southland Leisure Centre, 2000 Southland Drive SW, Calgary, Alberta!!

 T﻿ickets may be purchased at the door or online at: https://www.showpass.com/calgary-cat-show-2023